warriorstar-orion/Paradise/docs/mapping/guide.md

 editing their variables on a map can lead to issues with powernets and event subsystems which are difficult to debug.

-  - While var-editing an item within the editor is fine, it is preferred that when you are changing the base behavior of an item (how it functions) that you make a new subtype of that item within the code, especially if you plan to use the item in multiple locations on the same map, or across multiple maps.
-This makes it easier to make corrections as needed to all instances of the item at one time, as opposed to having to find each instance of it and change them all individually.
-    - Subtypes only intended to be used on ruin maps should be contained within an .dm file with a name corresponding to that map within `code\modules\ruins`.
+Subtypes only intended to be used on ruins should be contained within an .dm file with a name corresponding to that map within `code\modules\ruins`.
 This is so in the event that the map is removed, that subtype will be removed at the same time as well to minimize leftover/unused data within the repo.

-  - When not using StrongDMM (which handles the following automatically) please attempt to clean out any dirty variables that may be contained within items you alter through var-editing.
+When not using StrongDMM (which handles the following automatically) please attempt to clean out any dirty variables that may be contained within items you alter through var-editing.
 For example changing the `pixel_x` variable from 23 to 0 will leave a dirty record in the map's code of `pixel_x = 0`.

-  - Unless they require custom placement, when placing the following items use the relevant directional mapper, as it has predefined pixel offsets and directions that are standardised: APC, Air alarm, Fire alarm, station intercom, newscaster, extinguisher cabient, light switches.
+Unless they require custom placement, when placing the following items use the relevant directional mapper, as it has predefined pixel offsets and directions that are standardised: APC, Air alarm, Fire alarm, station intercom, newscaster, extinguisher cabient, light switches.

 ## Mapper Contribution Guidelines

+These guidelines apply to **all** mapping contributors.

 For mapping PRs, we do not accept 'change for the sake of change' remaps, unless you have very good reasoning to do so.
 Maintainers reserve the right to close your PR if we disagree with your reasoning.

-- Map Merge

-  - The following guideline for map merging applies to **ALL** mapping contributers.
+Large remaps, such as those to a department, must be justified with clear, specific reasons.

-    - Before committing a map change, you **MUST** run mapmerge2 to normalise your changes.
+Before committing a map change, you **MUST** run mapmerge2 to normalise your changes.
 You can do this manually before every commit with `"\tools\mapmerge2\Run Before Committing.bat"` or automatically by installing the hooks at `"\tools\hooks\Install.bat"`.
-    - Failure to run Map Merge on a map after editing greatly increases the risk of the map's key dictionary becoming corrupted by future edits after running map merge.
+Failure to run Map Merge on a map after editing greatly increases the risk of the map's key dictionary becoming corrupted by future edits after running map merge.
 Resolving the corruption issue involves rebuilding the map's key dictionary;

-- StrongDMM

-- If you are making non-minor edits to an area or room, (non-minor being anything more than moving a few objects or fixing small bugs) then you should ensure the entire area/room is updated to meet these standards.
+If you are making non-minor edits to an area or room, (non-minor being anything more than moving a few objects or fixing small bugs) then you should ensure the entire area/room is updated to meet these standards.

-- When making a change to an area or room, follow these guidelines:

-  - Departments should be connected to maintenance through a back or side door.
-This lets players escape and allows antags to break in.
-    - If this is not possible, departments should have extra entry and exit points.
-  - Engine areas, or areas with a high probability of receiving explosions, should use reinforced flooring if appropriate.
-  - External areas, or areas where depressurisation is expected and normal, should use airless turf variants to prevent additional atmospherics load.
-  -

-[helpers]: ../../code/modules/mapping/access_helpers.dm